ASFHyP3/hyp3-docs/docs/guides/insar_product_guide.md

 ![Figure 2](../images/baseline.png "Geometry of InSAR Baselines.")

 *Figure 2: Geometry of InSAR baselines.
-Two satellite passes image the same area on the ground from postions S1 and S2, resulting a baseline of B which can be decomposed into normal (B<sub>n</sub>) and perpendiular (B<sub>p</sub>) componenets.
-Here Y is the direction of travel or *along-track* and X is the direction perpenducular to motion, referred to as the *cross-track* or *range* direction.
+Two satellite passes image the same area on the ground from positions S1 and S2, resulting a baseline of B which can be decomposed into normal (B<sub>n</sub>) and perpendicular (B<sub>p</sub>) components.
+Here Y is the direction of travel or *along-track* and X is the direction perpendicular to motion, referred to as the *cross-track* or *range* direction.
 Credit: Franz J Meyer*

 In order to determine topography, two slightly different vantage points are required.
 The term *baseline* refers to the physical distance between these two vantage points.
-The baseline is decomcoposed into a normal and a perpendicular components as shown in Figure 2.
+The baseline is decomposed into a normal and a perpendicular components as shown in Figure 2.
 Sensitivity to topography depends on the perpendicular baseline, the sensor wavelength, the distance between the satellite and the ground, and the sensor look angle as given in equation 1.
 The parameters are diagrammed in Figure 3.

 --------